Jefferson Lewis Edmonds: Testimony for the United States Senate Select Committee

-The Move to California
+Move to Southern California

 In response to death threats against his family, Edmonds left post-Reconstruction Mississippi for Los Angeles around 1890.
-In 1896 he published his first newspaper, the Pasadena Searchlight.
+He lived in Pasadena in 1896, and he published his first newspaper, the Pasadena Searchlight.
 He was a political supporter of the candidacy of William Jennings Bryan, a Democrat, when the vast majority of Southern California's African Americans were Republicans.
 This political difference of opinion with the majority of the Searchlight's readers led his partners to relieve Edmonds of his editorial duties.

-Participation in Political Parties
+Participation in political parties

 In spite of the violence and intimidation Edmonds experienced in the South, he remained politically active after moving to California.
 At a time when most African Americans were expected to vote for the Republican “Party of Lincoln” as a matter of course, Jefferson Edmonds advocated political support of candidates who promised to do the most good for the African American community, regardless of party.
 At the turn of the twentieth century, the Silver Platform—removing the United States from the Gold Standard—was popular with farmers for its promise of easing agricultural debt.
 Edmonds supported the Silver Platform through participation in both the Silver Republican Party and the Democratic conventions.

 The Liberator

 In approximately 1900 Edmonds started a second paper in Los Angeles.
-He named it the Liberator in honor of William Lloyd Garrison's famed abolitionist newspaper of the mid-nineteenth-century.
+He named it the Liberator in honor of both William Lloyd Garrison's famed abolitionist newspaper of the mid-nineteenth-century and, the late John Brown (abolitionist).
 Edmonds' Liberator, which operated over a span of about fourteen years from approximately 1900-1906 and 1910-1913, was known for its support of working-class black Angelenos.
 Edmonds used the Liberator to champion civil rights, and support candidates of any party whom Edmonds believed would support African American community objectives.

 Edmonds was also a California "booster" who believed Southern blacks should migrate to Los Angeles both for economic opportunity and political freedom.
 He wrote that Southern California was “ripe for advancing the race” and cited specifically the ability of blacks to own businesses and homes.
 He viewed home ownership as especially important in the black quest for full citizenship.

+In 2017, the Edmonds Family partnered with the Los Angeles Public Library, and the California State Library's California Revealed grant to digitize all known issues of The Liberator.
+They are available through California Revealed on Archive.org.